-News wanders across my desk (well, my monitor) on occasion that doesn’t really fit into a standard ‘themed’ blog post – just random things that may or may not have any impact on our industry.
+News wanders across my desk (well, my monitor) on occasion that doesn’t really fit into a standard ‘themed’ blog post – just random observations and things that may or may not have any impact on our industry.
 Still, I find them interesting – and you may, too.
 So without additional preamble, and in no particular order, here are some tidbits:

 - SimplyHired dumps job boards: Well, not exactly – just organic listings from job boards, starting this week (I think).
 Why?
 Well, Indeed did it, right?
 So it must be good.
 There are still plenty of aggregators out there that accept organic listings from job boards, of course.
 I’ll be curious to see if anyone else follows Indeed/SH’s lead.

 - LinkedIn keeps getting bigger: As in buying companies that ‘extend’ the LI ‘platform’.
 Last week it was FlipTop, a predictive analytics sales tool.
 Like its consumer cousin Facebook, LI wants you to ‘live’ in their environment.
 Spend your money there.
 Work there.
 Etc, etc. Another one of those ‘rule the world‘ plays, I guess.
 They’ve got boatloads of money and a big tech staff, so perhaps they’ll achieve their goal.
 I find, however, that I spend less time on LI these days, not more.
 Perhaps it’s just because I’m a contrarian.